pretix/pretix-docs/docs/topics/vouchers.md

 Whenever you generate one or more vouchers, it is recommended that you copy them and save them, for example in a plain text file on your computer.

-If you have checked the box next to "Send vouchers via email" and entered email addresses in the Recipients field, make sure that you are happy with the subject line and message text previews before you click :btn:Save:.
-The emails will be sent out as soon as you click the :btn:Save: button.

 Whenever you create more than one type of voucher for an event, it is recommended that you enter a descriptor in the "Tag" field.
 This can make it easier to find, edit and clone certain sets of vouchers in the list.
 A useful entry in the "Tag" field could be the purpose for which they were created, for example, "Limited Time Offer".

-As described in the introduction, vouchers have several useful applications.
-Those applications will be explained in the following subsections.

 ### Sending out emails

 The :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button takes you to a dialog for creating multiple new vouchers.
 This dialog also gives you access to the email settings, allowing you to instantly send out vouchers via email after creating them.
-Check the box next to "Send vouchers via email" to expand the email settings.
+Check the box next to "Send vouchers via email" at the bottom of the page to expand the email settings.

 The email settings allow you to specify the subject line and the message content of the emails you want to send out.
 Each field lists the placeholders that are available for that field and comes with default pre-written content.

 There are two methods for specifying the recipients.
 The more basic method is providing a list of email addresses separated by line breaks in the "Recipients" field.
-Each mail address gets its own line.
 When using this method, the number of email addresses (and thus, lines) must be the same as the number of voucher codes generated.
+If you enter the same email address more than once, then multiple emails will be sent to that address, each one containing a different voucher code.

 The more advanced method is entering a comma-separated list into the "Recipients" field with up to four columns: